Parliamentary Internship for the Environment

 Frequently Asked Questions

-• ELC recognizes the existence of power disparities in society that benefit certain communities while marginalizing and/or oppressing other groups.
+ELC recognizes the existence of power disparities in society that benefit certain communities while marginalizing and/or oppressing other groups.
 As an organization, ELC has an ongoing commitment to advancing anti-oppressive and anti-racist goals in all areas of its work and at every level of the organization, including within the internship program.
 This includes incorporating anti-oppressive approaches into the application and hiring process, providing risk awareness and workplace readiness training to incoming interns, investing in ongoing training on such topics as brave conversations, restorative practice and unconscious bias for staff and interns, having a zero-tolerance policy for harassment and discrimination in our partner office agreements, and maintaining a limited discretionary fund to support low-income interns and/or interns who face extra barriers to succeeding on Parliament Hill.

 We recognize that there are unique challenges and contradictions posed by the context in which the PIE program operates.
 The Parliamentary system and institution of the federal government have a legacy of creating, permitting and perpetuating power disparities resulting in significant and enduring harm, both direct and indirect, to certain marginalized groups and to individuals within these communities.
 We recognize that many effects of past harms, such as the legacy of the residential school system on Indigenous peoples, continue to be felt today.

-We also recognize that the majority of Parliamentarians are from priviledged groups (i.e. white, male, cis-gender, etc.), and that women, BIPOC individuals, members of the LGBTQ2S+ community, and individuals with a disability are among the groups who are significantly and disproportionately underrepresented in the House of Commons and who face systemic barriers to access.
+We also recognize that the majority of Parliamentarians are from dominant or privileged groups (i.e. white, male, cis-gender, etc.), and that women, BIPOC individuals, members of the LGBTQ2S+ community, and individuals with a disability are among the groups who are significantly and disproportionately underrepresented in the House of Commons and who face systemic barriers to access.
 This not only perpetuates cycles of oppression, but at the workplace level, risks exacerbating existing power imbalances between interns/junior staffers and those in positions of authority.

 We are committed to elevating interns from all backgrounds, to supporting interns in navigating and overcoming systemic barriers, and to ensuring a safe and respectful working environment for all program participants and staff.
-Our full (and evolving) statement of practice on Equity, Anti-Oppression and the Parliamentary Internship for the Environment Program, which outlines our commitments in more detail, will be publicly available in the near future.

 Most of the time in the internship is spent in the office of an MP or Senator.
 These offices tend to be small, meaning interns are able to take on a variety of tasks and projects.
 Most work involves research, writing, coordinating with stakeholders, and other administrative tasks.
 Interns can also expect learning opportunities and mentorship from their host offices.